 It is an Altaic language spoken by approximately 5 million people in Mongolia, China, Afghanistan, and Russia.
 It is the official language of Mongolia.

-In an attempt to promote traditional Mongolian culture, in 1990, the Mongolian government reinstated the standard Mongolian script, which is now taught in Mongolian schools.
+In 1990, the Mongolian government reinstated the standard Mongolian script, which is now taught in Mongolian schools, in an attempt to promote traditional Mongolian culture.

-The cooperative interaction between Indian and Mongolian political parties is improving, and both are looking forward to further enhancement.
+The cooperative interaction between Indian and Mongolian political parties is improving, and both look forward to further enhancement.

 The folklore tradition has been maintained, and centuries-old myths, epics, and traditional stories still survive in the modern Mongolian language.

-The contribution of Mongolia’s spiritual leaders, preachers, and Monks have been much more because they had faith in them and studied those teachings, and applied them to specific Mongolian conditions.
+Mongolia’s spiritual leaders, preachers, and Monks contributed much more because they had faith in them, studied those teachings, and applied them to specific Mongolian conditions.

 Mongolian Language Course in Delhi